gadaaangi/nykaa-customer-intelligence/README.md

 few customers, so individual repeat purchases swing the percentage heavily.
 Cohorts with fewer than ~30 customers were excluded from trend conclusions.

+### A/B Test: Monsoon Sale Campaign Creative

+Two creative versions of the same campaign were tested:
+- **Version A (Bold design):** 1.92% CTR (115 clicks / 5,994 impressions)
+- **Version B (Minimal design):** 3.57% CTR (122 clicks / 3,413 impressions)

+A two-proportion z-test confirmed this difference is statistically significant (z = -4.93, p < 0.0001) — Version B's higher CTR is not due to random chance.

+**Recommendation:** Scale Version B as the primary creative across similar campaigns.
+The minimal design approach outperformed the bold design by nearly 2x in click-through rate.